martin-cowie/macaroni/PITCHME.md

 # Okay, .. but why?

-* Sometimes knowing that you're communicating with the hardware you should be is useful.
+* Sometimes it is useful to be certain that you're communicating with the intended hardware.